Wishing you knew more about Aboriginal culture? Search no more.

 In 2009 if you had damaged Aboriginal rock art you could have gone away with it if you "didn't know or didn't intend to damage or remove Aboriginal artefacts or heritage sites" .

-Aboriginal rock art which covers the lower areas is prone to feral animals destroying it.
-Wild buffalo in the Northern Territory rub their bodies against rocks to get rid of parasites, destroying Aboriginal art at the same time.
+Aboriginal rock art which covers lower areas is prone to feral animals destroying it.
+Wild buffalo in the Northern Territory rub their bodies against rocks to get rid of parasites, destroying Aboriginal art.

 Nature itself weakens and destroys Aboriginal rock art: